ctphoenix/Python-Course-Material/chapter1.md

 *** =instructions
 - What is the most common letter used in the Gettysburg Address?
-- Store this letter as `letter`, and print your answer.
+- Store this letter as `most_frequent_letter`, and print your answer.

 *** =hint
 - You will have to find the key that corresponds to the maximum value in `address_count`!